Benzinga's Bulls & Bears Of The Week: Ford (NYSE:F), Intel (NASDAQ:INTC), Starbucks (NASDAQ:SBUX), Twitter (NYSE:TWTR) And More

 Centurylink Inc (NYSE: CTL) should be sold by investors, says a key analyst featured in "CenturyLink Is 'Poorly Positioned,' Guggenheim Says In Downgrade" by Jayson Derrick.
 See what's behind the bearish case.

-Be sure to check out "Raymond James Downgrades Northern Trust On Outlook Concerns" and "Another Rough Day For Tesla After Einhorn Piles On" for additional bearish calls.
+Be sure to check out "Raymond James Downgrades Northern Trust On Outlook Concerns" and "Benzingaon Twitter.

 Posted-In: Citron ResearchShort Sellers Trading Ideas Best of Benzinga